jina-ai/jina/docs/cloud-nativeness/kubernetes.md

 ## Key takeaways

-In short, there are just three key steps to deploy a Jina Flow on Kubernetes:
+In short, there are just three key steps to deploy Jina on Kubernetes:

-1. Use `f.to_kubernetes_yaml()` to generate Kubernetes configuration files from a Jina Flow object.
+1. Use `.to_kubernetes_yaml()` to generate Kubernetes configuration files from a Jina Deployment or Flow object.
 2. Apply the generated file via `kubectl`(Modify the generated files if necessary)
-3. Expose your Flow outside the K8s cluster
+3. Expose your service outside the K8s cluster

 ## See also
 - {ref}`Kubernetes support documentation <kubernetes-docs>`
-- {ref}`Monitor the Flow once it is deployed <monitoring>`
+- {ref}`Monitor service once it is deployed <monitoring>`
 - {ref}`See how failures and retries are handled <flow-error-handling>`
-- {ref}`Learn more about scaling Executors <flow-complex-topologies>`
+- {ref}`Learn more about scaling Executors <scale-out>`